Best Level 2 EV Chargers

 for At Least One Rebate Program

 California has 14+ utility and county rebate programs for residential Level 2 EV charger installation.
 Many stack with the federal 30C tax credit.
-Check your utility before purchasing — you may be able to offset most or all of your installation cost.
+Check your utility before purchasing — you may be able to offset most or all of your installation labor cost.

 Rebate programs are subject to funding availability and may close before their listed end dates.
 Always verify current availability directly with your utility before purchasing.
 Programs and amounts as of Q1 2026.